tacorabane/SiteEnDev/README.md

     - dotenv [OK]
  - Creation of a client DB [OK]
  - Creation of an API to secure the access of datas [OK]
+ - Loading page has been added [OK]
+ - Author page has been addded [OK]